 Recreational Vehicles that sold for hundreds of thousands of dollars are generally better constructed than cheaper models.
 As a result, those that have been taken care of would seem to be a safer investment.

 The problem is that even luxury coaches deteriorate over time, and maintaining them can be extremely expensive.
 While the exteriors and interiors may be beautiful and plush, it is the inner workings that cost owners plenty and also ruin their vacations.

 The Low Price Should Be a Red Flag

 Someone who pays $39,000 for a very old unit that was $300,000 new thinks he’s getting a great deal!
 However, before buying, that same person should stop and wonder why the current price is so much less!

 The answer is that RVs deteriorate over time, and their value depreciates to reflect this point.
 This should serve as a red flag to buyers who think they may be saving money, because the truth is that if the RV industry makes it clear that a coach has seen better days, buyers should beware of buying them!

 Looks Aren’t Everything

+Many older, well-maintained luxury RVs maintain their original beauty, but looks alone are a bad reason to buy.
 The truth is that although a coach may look good, it may well be eroding from the inside out.
+For example:

-- Twenty year old wiring will be brittle, fragile and can break easily.
-When this happens, appliances and amenities can stop working.
+- Old wiring will be brittle, fragile, and easily damaged.
+When this happens, appliances and other amenities will stop working.